 Community Stabilization providers must follow all general Medicaid provider requirements specified in Chapter II of this manual.

-Community Stabilization Teams must have an active Memorandum of Understanding with the regional crisis hub via DBHDS by July 31, 2022.
+Community Stabilization Teams must have an active Memorandum of Understanding (MOU) or contract with the regional crisis hub.
+This MOU or contract must be kept up to date with the DMAS Online Provider Enrollment System.